open-telemetry/oteps/text/0000-metric-handles.md

   measureHandle := measure.GetHandleOrdered(1, 2, 3)  // values for a, b, c
 ```

-This can be potential improved as by making the label set a first-class concept.
-This has the potential to further reduce the cost of getting a group of handles with the same set of labels:
+This can be potentially improved as by making the label map a first-class concept.
+This has the potential to further reduce the cost of getting a group of handles with the same map of labels:

 ```
   var commonKeys = metric.DefineKeys("a", "b", "c")